sajari/sdk-react/README.md

 ## API Components

 API Components are easily composable React Components which allow you to configure your search query in a declaritive fashion.
-By themselves they do not render any html.
-You can think of them as rendering parts of your query instead.
-Your query will always reflect the state of these components.
+They do not render any HTML directly; including an api-component in a render attaches its corresponding query parameter to the current query.
+For instance, rendering a `Filter` component (see below) will add a filter to the query.

 If no namespace is specified, all API components will use the `default` namespace.